lisa-lumos/the-odin-project/1-foundations/README.md

 # Foundations
-(Most things are covered in notes in the "full-stack-peojects" repo, here only includes additional points).
+(Most things are covered in notes in the "full-stack-projects" repo, here only includes additional points).

 ## 🏷 HTML foundations
 HTML (HyperText Markup Language) defines the structure and content of webpages.